SDU-eScience/UCloud/docs/developer-guide/orchestration/compute/jobs.md

 <details>
 <summary>
-<code>IN_QUEUE</code> Any job which has been submitted and not yet in a final state where the number of tasks running is less thanthe number of tasks requested
+<code>IN_QUEUE</code> Any Job which is not yet ready
 </summary>

+More specifically, this state should apply to any [`Job`](/docs/reference/dk.sdu.cloud.app.orchestrator.api.Job.md)  for which all of the following holds:

+- The [`Job`](/docs/reference/dk.sdu.cloud.app.orchestrator.api.Job.md)  has been created
+- It has never been in a final state
+- The number of `replicas` which are running is less than the requested amount

 </details>

 <details>
 <summary>
-<code>RUNNING</code> A job where all the tasks are running
+<code>RUNNING</code> A Job where all the tasks are running
 </summary>

+More specifically, this state should apply to any [`Job`](/docs/reference/dk.sdu.cloud.app.orchestrator.api.Job.md)  for which all of the following holds:

+- All `replicas` of the [`Job`](/docs/reference/dk.sdu.cloud.app.orchestrator.api.Job.md)  have been started

+---

+__📝 NOTE:__ A [`Job`](/docs/reference/dk.sdu.cloud.app.orchestrator.api.Job.md)  can be `RUNNING` without actually being ready.
+For example, if a [`Job`](/docs/reference/dk.sdu.cloud.app.orchestrator.api.Job.md)
+exposes a web interface, then the web-interface doesn't have to be available yet.
+That is, the server might still be running its initialization code.

+---

 </details>

 <details>
 <summary>
-<code>CANCELING</code> A job which has been cancelled, either by user request or system request
+<code>CANCELING</code> A Job which has been cancelled but has not yet terminated
 </summary>

+---

+__📝 NOTE:__ This is only a temporary state.
+The [`Job`](/docs/reference/dk.sdu.cloud.app.orchestrator.api.Job.md)  is expected to eventually transition to a final state, typically the `SUCCESS` state.

+---

 </details>

 <details>
 <summary>
-<code>SUCCESS</code> A job which has terminated.
-The job terminated with no _scheduler_ error.
+<code>SUCCESS</code> A Job which has terminated without a _scheduler_ error
 </summary>

+---

-Note: A job will complete successfully even if the user application exits with an unsuccessful status code.
+__📝 NOTE:__ A [`Job`](/docs/reference/dk.sdu.cloud.app.orchestrator.api.Job.md)  will complete successfully even if the user application exits with an unsuccessful status code.

+---

 </details>

 <details>
 <summary>
-<code>FAILURE</code> A job which has terminated with a failure.
+<code>FAILURE</code> A Job which has terminated with a failure
 </summary>

+---

-Note: A job will fail _only_ if it is the scheduler's fault
+__📝 NOTE:__ A [`Job`](/docs/reference/dk.sdu.cloud.app.orchestrator.api.Job.md)  should _only_ fail if it is the scheduler's fault

+---

 </details>

 <details>
 <summary>
-<code>EXPIRED</code> A job which has expired and was terminated as a result
+<code>EXPIRED</code> A Job which has expired and was terminated as a result
 </summary>

+This state should only be used if the [`timeAllocation`](/docs/reference/dk.sdu.cloud.app.orchestrator.api.JobSpecification.md) has expired.
+Any other form of cancellation/termination should result in either `SUCCESS` or `FAILURE`.

 </details>